Botswana Safari: Why It's Unique Compared to Other African Destinations?

 Horseback Safaris in the Kalahari & Okavango

-In the Makgadikgadi Pans, horseback safaris allow riders to gallop alongside zebra herds and experience the vast, open desert like early explorers.
+In the Makgadikgadi Pans, horseback safaris enable riders to gallop alongside zebra herds and experience the vast, open desert as early explorers did.

 In the Okavango Delta, horseback riding allows you to approach wildlife silently and naturally.
 Animals perceive horses as part of the environment rather than a threat.